tkrille/dropwizard-template-config/README.md

 Be careful to not overuse all this stuff.
 In the end, a configuration file should stay as simple as possible and be easily readable.
 Extensively using advanced Freemarker features might get in the way of this principle.

+See [Freemarker's Template Author's Guide] (http://freemarker.org/docs/dgui.html) for more information on how to write templates.

 ## Migration from Dropwizard Environment Config